 Subutex vs. methadone detox

 Subutex is a key tool in Opioid Replacement Therapy’s (ORT) arsenal.
 For many years, treatment clinics utilised Methadone for this very same purpose.
 The key disadvantage of Methadone in this regard is that Methadone is itself a full synthetic opiate.
 In fact, Methadone’s abuse potential is even greater than heroin’s abuse potential.
 This has meant that where Methadone is utilised for ORT purposes, heroin addicts merely become addicted to Methadone instead of heroin.
-In some instances, patients have developed an addiction to Methadone and heroin simultaneously.
-This means Methadone’s use as an ORT medication has arguably done more harm than good for patients involved.
+In some instances, clients have developed an addiction to Methadone and heroin simultaneously.
+This means Methadone’s use as an ORT medication has arguably done more harm than good for clients involved.

 Subutex also produces a lower euphoric feeling when compared to methadone.
 When Subutex is utilised in an opiate maintenance programme, it may be mixed with Naloxone.
 Naloxone is an opioid antagonist.
 This lowers the risk of those on a maintenance programme from abusing Subutex.
 When Subutex is combined with Naloxone, the resultant mixture is known as Suboxone.